 1. No Power Source Needed

 There’s no need to set your treadmill up near an electrical outlet – convenient!
-This often allows for easier placement in a garage or basement to accommodate the rest of your stuff.
+This often allows for easier placement in a garage, basement, or small apartment where you have limited space for your workout equipment.

 Plus, you’ll save money on your electricity bill while still getting a terrific workout.